Skip to main content

 Old way

 Your operator's log says 9 hours.
 The mine's QS log says 7.
 The QS asks for proof.
 You have a notebook entry with no timestamp, no GPS, no operator PIN.
 The 2-hour gap walks.
 At day-works rates, that is roughly USD 260 absorbed per machine on that single dispute.
+(Illustrative model, your number from the audit.)

 On Darikoda